idrinth-thalui/core/dialogue/about/idrinthFollowerDialogueWhoTopic.md

 - I'm just an Altmer who has travelled Tamriel for a long time.
 - I'm just an ordinary citizen reacting to the world around me.
 - I'm an ancient evil, barely kept in check by my faith in Trinimac.
+- I'm a servant of Trinimac, the Paladin of Auri-El.